 - Tables: Create personalized timetables for study, fitness, activities, or dietary purposes.
 Businesses can also create tables to manage things such as inventory and timesheets.

 - Lists: Nobody can live without lists, they’re a great way to help you keep things in check.
 Create to-do lists, checklists, grocery lists, or whatever kind of list your heart desires.

 - Forms: Create forms to capture, organize, and edit data.
 Some form examples include evaluations, performance reviews, and timesheets at work, or creating quizzes and surveys for personal use at home.

 Spreadsheets are a great tool to use to track tasks within a project.
-Information associated with the tasks, such as the person responsible for it and the activities attached to it, can be recorded and then tracked throughout the project’s entirety.
+Information associated with the tasks, such as the person responsible for them and the activities attached to them, can be recorded and then tracked throughout the project’s entirety.

 Spreadsheets in Zenkit

 Project managers or personal users who are already using Zenkit for their projects and task management will be happy to know that spreadsheets are also available in Zenkit.
 There are two ways to use them:

 The first way allows you to easily import data from an existing CSV/spreadsheet file by creating a new Collection.
 This is handy for anyone who is looking to get started on things quickly.
 All it takes is a few steps, starting from the home page where you usually create a new Collection, choose which source you are importing from, upload or paste the data, rearrange how you want it to look, and then import the file.
 Click here for full instructions.